-When self-esteem is at a healthy place there isn’t the need to be suspicious and on guard.
+When self-esteem is at a healthy place there isn’t the need to be suspicious or on guard.
 There isn’t the need for fear that fosters so many negative side effects.
 We all try to find our place within relationships.
 Sometimes we’re successful, other times not.
-We’re usually doing our best, when we’re at our best.
+We usually do our best, when we’re at our best.
 When we are secure with our own unique self.
 When we’re not dependent on our mate to define who we are or “should” be.
 When we’ve allowed personal growth to shape and guide us.
-This doesn’t guarantee that infidelity won’t enter the home, but the advantage of knowing thyself will undoubtedly help with any work ahead.
-Expend energy becoming self sufficient, not self-defeating.
-And, then, fear not.
+This doesn’t guarantee infidelity won’t enter the home, but the advantage of knowing yourself will undoubtedly help with any challenges ahead.

 Expend energy on the path to becoming self-sufficient, not self-defeating.
 And, then, fear not.